united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/architecture/device-&-container-infrastructure/_index.md

 weight: 2000
 ---
-The Device & Container Infrastructure in the United Manufacturing Hub is a sophisticated framework designed to automate the deployment and setup of key software and operating systems.
+The Device & Container Infrastructure in the United Manufacturing Hub automates the deployment and setup of the data infrastructure in various environments.
+It is tailored for Edge deployments, particularly in Demilitarized Zones, to minimize latency on-premise, and also extends into the Cloud to harness its functionalities.
 It consists of several interconnected components:

 - **Provisioning Server**: Manages the initial bootstrapping of devices, including iPXE configuration and ignition file distribution.
-- **Flatcar Image Server**: A central repository hosting various versions of Flatcar Container Linux images, ensuring easy access and version control.
+- **[Flatcar Image Server](https://www.flatcar.org/)**: A central repository hosting various versions of Flatcar Container Linux images, ensuring easy access and version control.
-- **Customized iPXE**: A specialized bootloader configured to streamline the initial boot process by fetching UMH-specific settings and configurations.
+- **[Customized iPXE](https://ipxe.org/)**: A specialized bootloader configured to streamline the initial boot process by fetching UMH-specific settings and configurations.
 - **First and Second Stage Flatcar OS**: A two-stage operating system setup where the first stage is a temporary OS used for installing the second stage, which is the final operating system equipped with specific configurations and tools.
 - **Installation Script**: An automated script hosted at management.umh.app, responsible for setting up and configuring the Kubernetes environment.
-- **Kubernetes (k3s)**: A lightweight Kubernetes setup that forms the backbone of the container orchestration system.
+- **Kubernetes ([k3s](https://k3s.io/))**: A lightweight Kubernetes setup that forms the backbone of the container orchestration system.

 This infrastructure ensures a streamlined, automated installation process, laying